ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 <img src="/blog/assets/images/user-story-estimation-fibonacci.png" alt="State of a simple user story before you estimate it" class="medium-img">

+Story points are not hours.
+Given a user story that has 3 story points of complexity, a Senior Developer might take 2 hours shipping it, a Junior Developer might take 5 hours shipping it.

 ## Step 4: Starting and finishing user stories

 You should always pick the first unassigned story from the top of the backlog.